rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-with-search.md

 0. Navigate down the folders to an index.html file and open it in a text editor.

-   All content files are named **index.html** so visitors don't have to type in the .html file extension.
+   NOTE: All content files are named **index.html** so visitors don't have to type in the .html file extension.
-   This is better for SEO (Search Engine Optimization).
+   It is better for SEO (Search Engine Optimization) if folder names are used as links.

+   * Dashes are interpreted by search engines as spaces between words.
+   * Underlines are interpreted as compound words.<br /><br />

 0. Press Ctrl+F to search for `<article class="post">`
    a <a target="_blank" href="http://mdn.beonex.com/en/HTML/Element/article.html">HTML5 standard tag</a>